Perpetual Movement

-Perpetual Movement (Mouvement perpétuel) is a Canadian short film, directed by Claude Jutra and released in 1949.
+Perpetual Movement (Mouvement perpétuel) is a Canadian short film, written and directed by Claude Jutra and released in 1949.
+The film won the Canadian Film Award for Best Amateur Film in 1950.

+Synopsis

 An experimental short film shot in slow motion and set to Ottokar Nováček's violin composition Perpetuum mobile, the film depicts a love triangle between two men and a woman.
 It takes significant risks for its era, including portraying the woman as an autonomous sexual being who freely expresses her own desires and depicting subtle but not fully explicit suggestions of homoerotic desire between the two men.